Spray paints are not only easy to use, but they also give a bright and beautiful finish to the material it’s used on. So, can you spray paint wood?

 Oil-based spray paints protect the surface from dents, moisture, and stains but not from UV rays.
 Rust-oleum paint protects the surface from heat, UV rays, and moisture.
 So it all depends on the type that you use.

-How Long Will Spray Paint Last over Wood?
+How Long Will Spray Paint Last Over Wood?

 How Long Does Spray Paint Take to Dry?